 Feet on scales, person weighing themselves.
 Harvest providers specialize in eating disorders, disordered eating, counseling and trauma treatment to treat clients who may be struggling.
 Located in Argyle, TX

 Do you ever find yourself obsessing over your weight or the way you look?
 In a world obsessed with perfection and beauty standards, it's no surprise that many individuals struggle with eating disorders.
 Defined as serious mental illnesses characterized by abnormal eating habits and severe distress about body weight or shape, eating disorders affect millions of people worldwide.
+Harvest is a counseling and wellness center located in the DFW area, helping those suffering from eating disorders.

 Types of Eating Disorders